 Many aspects of a final divorce decree are permanent.
 However, changes may be made to child support, parenting time, and modifiable maintenance orders.
-In these situations, Stoorman, Hanson & van der Valk, P.C. can guide you through the process.
+In these situations, Samuel J. Stoorman & Associates, P.C. can guide you through the process.
 We have successfully handled post decree modifications for countless clients over the past decades.
 We will take the time to learn about your unique situation, address your questions and concerns, and provide honest advice regarding your options.
 Our goal is to help you achieve the best possible resolution to your legal matter.

 Court orders and judgments regarding property division, support or custody arrangements should be taken seriously.
 Not following an order can cause hardship to the other party.
 As a result, the court system takes these violations seriously, and a contempt action can result.
 Depending on the circumstances, consequences of a parties’ failure to abide by a court order or a contempt action can include a wide variety of sanctions including fines, judgments, garnishments and even possible incarceration of the offending party.